blobofpaint/blobofpaint.github.io/about.md

 I'm a miniature painter from Wroclaw, Poland, trying to push my skills further.

-Feel free to contact me at <mailto:blobofpaint.contact@gmail.com>.
+Feel free to contact me at <mailto:mat.banaszkiewicz@gmail.com>.

-You can also check my older works at my [coolminiornot profile](http://www.coolminiornot.com/artist/chiquita) or [putty&paint](https://puttyandpaint.com/blobofpaint).
+You can also check my really old works at my [coolminiornot profile](http://www.coolminiornot.com/artist/chiquita) or new ones at [putty&paint](https://puttyandpaint.com/blobofpaint).